WINDY-WINDWARD/CUST_IDENT/Readme.md

 <h2> TO-DO: </h2>

-make login.html, registration.html, logcheck.html, salesLogin, salesDashboard beautiful
+make salesDashboard beautiful

 add session and integrate socket io for QR generation and dashboard redirect for sales rep

-add cookie check and cookie creation for customer on all pages
+add cookie check and cookie creation for customer on all pages (DONE)

+add timestamp to cookie table from backend